MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/3-setup-environment.md

 A Razor page has a *:::no-loc text=".cshtml":::* file extension.
 By convention, its associated *:::no-loc text="PageModel":::* C# class file uses the same name but with a *:::no-loc text=".cs":::* appended.
 For example, the Razor page *:::no-loc text="Index.cshtml":::* has an associated *:::no-loc text="PageModel":::* class file for *:::no-loc text="Index.cshtml.cs":::*.

 A model object defines data properties and encapsulates logic or operations related to those data properties.
 A *:::no-loc text="PageModel":::* is essentially the same thing, but is a model that more specifically encapsulates the data properties and logic operations scoped just to its Razor page.
+The `PageModel` class:

-The `PageModel` class allows separation of the logic of a Razor page from its presentation.
-It defines page handler methods for requests sent to the page and for the data used to render the page.
-A handler method is the method that is executed as a result of a request.
-For example, an `OnGet` method in the Razor Page's `PageModel` class would be automatically executed for an HTTP GET request.
+* Allows for separation of the logic of a Razor page from its presentation.
+* Defines page handlers for requests sent to the page and for the data used to render the page.

+A *page handler* is the method that's executed as a result of an HTTP request.
+For example, an `OnGet` method in the Razor Page's `PageModel` class is automatically executed for an HTTP GET request.

 ## Models and the *:::no-loc text="Models":::* directory